marcel0096/bachelor-thesis/README.md

 Files of interest:
 | Path | Description
 |-|-
-| aws.prices.R | Code for loading and manipulating AWS instance and pricing data retrieved vai boto3.
+| aws.prices.R | Code for loading and manipulating AWS instance and pricing data retrieved via boto3.
 | model.R | The main model implementation as described in the thesis.
 | szenarios.snow.R | Evaluation of the model with Snowflake data.
 | plots.R | `ggplot` sources for the plots shown in the thesis.